Pogify/pogify/README.md

 - [ ] code comments
 - [ ] tests
 - [ ] debouncer for client events (would fix no. 15 of Known Issues)

-## Pull Request Guidelines

-1. Only pull requests to the development branch will be honored.
-2. Explain what you did and how.
-3. If its a new feature, explain what it is.
-4. Add a screen shot if applicable.
-5. As it stands, pull requests that modify core components will not be honored. (unless otherwise discussed with maintainers).

 ## Related Repos